Delayed-Gitification/biPangolin/README.md

 `--double-val-ratio`.
 The same single routing decision is applied to both P and PSI, so a position's donor/acceptor identity is consistent across metrics.

-### Shifting and clamping (noise reduction)
+### Shifting and clamping (scaling)

 During training, Pangolin's target splice probabilities are scaled between `0.05` and `0.95` (to prevent overconfidence and avoid penalizing extreme values too heavily).
 This means Pangolin's raw $P(\text{spliced})$ outputs naturally have a floor of around `0.05`.

-By default, biPangolin cleans up this low-level background noise by applying a linear shift and clamp before routing:
+By default, biPangolin scales these values to a standard 0-to-1 range by applying a linear shift and clamp before routing:

 $$P_{\text{shifted}} = \text{clamp}\left(\frac{P - 0.05}{0.9}, \text{min}=0.0, \text{max}=1.0\right)$$